SpinalHDL/SaxonSoc/hardware/scala/saxon/board/efinix/xyloni/readme.md

 ### How to start
 - You should already be running Xyloni.
 Refer this [video turtorial](https://youtu.be/dIEofQYBnDA) and also the wonderful resources at Efinix on [Xyloni](https://github.com/Efinix-Inc/xyloni)
 - [Install and run SpinalHdl](https://spinalhdl.github.io/SpinalDoc-RTD/master/SpinalHDL/Getting%20Started/getting_started.html)
+- Build and generate the verilog hdl files
+- Build the VexRiscV application as you did before for Opal SoC.
 - Use the generated verilog and on chip RAM init files to get the bitstrean with Efinity and download using JTAG as you did for the Opal SoC
+-
+_Here is a video of the walk through_

 Ravi Ganesh